-erendipity Blackmagic uses Special Colour Sets to identify and match colours when jobs are polled and processed.
+Sets to identify and match colours when jobs are polled and processed.
 Colours can be created internally or imported from popular applications such as Adobe Photoshop.
 Multiple sets can be built and used at any time.
 You can create colours in CMYK or LAB space or read values directly into the system with an on-line spectrophotometer.
 The colours property can also be set and an individual dot gain curve assigned if desired.
 With a colour calibrated monitor (ICC profile saved into the system.
-See System Settings) an accurate representation of each colour in the set is shown.
+See "System Settings" on page 112) an accurate representation of each colour in the set is shown.